spine-tools/SpineOpt.jl/docs/src/advanced_concepts/unit_commitment.md

 Whereas the `units_on` variable was restricted (before inclusion of the `min_up_time` parameter) to be smaller than or equal to the `existing_units` for any timestep ``t``, it now has to be smaller than or equal to the `existing_units` decremented with the [units\_started\_up](@ref Variables) summed over the timesteps that include `t - min_up_time`.
 This implies that a unit which has started up, has to stay online for at least the `min_up_time`

 To consider a simple example let's assume that we have a model with a resolution of 1h.
 Suppose that before `t`, there is no member of the unit online and in timestep `t -> t + 1h`, one member starts up.
 Another member starts up in timestep `t + 1h \-> t + 2h`.
-The first startup, along with the minimum up time of 2 hours implies that the `units_on` variable of this unit has now changed to ``1`` in timestep `t -> t + 1h` and can not go back to ``0`` in timestep `t-> t + 1h -> t + 2h`.
-The second startup further restricts the number of units that are allowed to be online, it can be seen that the following restrictions apply when both startups are combined with the minimum up time of 2h:
+The first startup, along with the minimum uptime of 2 hours implies that the `units_on` variable of this unit has now changed to ``1`` in timestep `t -> t + 1h` and can not go back to ``0`` in timestep `t-> t + 1h -> t + 2h`.
+The second startup further restricts the number of units that are allowed to be online, it can be seen that the following restrictions apply when both startups are combined with the minimum uptime of 2h:

 * `t-> t + 1h` : `` units\_on = 1 ``
 * `t + 1h -> t + 2h`: `` units\_on = 2``
 * `t + 2h-> t + 3h`: `` units\_on \in {1,2} ``
 * `t + 3h-> t + 4h`: `` units\_on \in {0,1,2} ``

-The minimum down time restrictions operate in very much the same way, they simply impose that units that have been shut down, have to stay offline for the chosen period of time.
+The minimum downtime restrictions operate in very much the same way, they simply impose that units that have been shut down, have to stay offline for the chosen period of time.

 ### Step 5: allocationg a cost to startups or shutdowns